You must be the owner of a scenario or have been granted editor access to make changes. Owners can designate others as editors.

 When you have editing rights, you’ll see a pen icon next to the scenario.
-Clicking it opens the editing interface.
+Click it to open the editing interface.

 Core Scenario Details